FernandaPsihas/FernandaPsihas.github.io/_posts/2023-08-08-AI-monstrance.md

 <br>

 In a secular world, do not hide your faith.
-It’s not about being right or forcing things of anyone.
-It is about at the very least, not being part of the reason why the world forgets.
+It’s not about being right or forcing things on anyone.
+It is about, at the very least, not being part of the reason why the world forgets...